 The majority of manufacturing and fabricating companies are not investing in continued education or upskilling their employees, which could be contributing to higher rates of turnover.5 By implementing blended learning using an LMS, manufacturing companies can:

-- Allow workers to access online answers to questions that arise during on-the-job training.
+- Allow workers to access online answers to questions that arise during on-the-job training, and

 - Reinforce and complement concepts learned during in-person training.